How to Grow Cucumbers from seed

 Like many other veg, cucumbers you grow yourself have much more flavour than those from a supermarket.
 And that is the first reason to grow them.
 Another reason is that they are versatile and you can grow them inside or outside, in the ground, in pots or in grow bags so they work whatever your space.

-Sow the seeds 1" (2.5cm) deep into 3" (7.5cm) pots from late Feb to March if you have a heated greenhouse or similar environment.
-Or late March if you don't.
-They are good growers so you will need to re-pot them before they are ready to go outside.
+Cucumbers are good growers so you will need to re-pot them before they are ready to go outside.
 In late May put them outside for a few days in their pots to hardened them off.
-This deadline has passed this year but all is not lost, you can still buy small plants from the garden centre.
+If you have left it too late to grow cucumbers from seed then all is not lost, you can still buy small cucumber plants from the garden centre.